‘ERTMS will constitute backbone of ATO’

 At the time, Matthias Ruete noticed that the ERTMS implementation in the EU countries goes at a different speed.
 Some member states, like Luxembourg, Belgium or Switzerland, deploy the system nationwidely, some countries, like The Netherlands or Denmark, having faced with difficulties adopt a more cautious but still comprehensive approach and the others concentrate only on the main corridors.

-However, such difference creates new probles for the rail industry.
+However, these differences create new problems for the rail industry.
 “It is becoming more and more evident that deployment of ERTMS on TEN-T corridors only and keeping the old systems in parallel is not the most advantageous, cost-efficient approach,” Mr Ruete noted.
 Due to this reason, the states consider a revision of their stategy and shift towards a nationwide deployment of ERTMS.
 “In order to facilitate the trackside and on-board deployment the Commission set up a team of experts (DMT) who are providing their assistance free of charge to all beneficiaries.
 The Connecting Europe Facility and other EU funds provide finance,” Matthias Ruete summed up.

 Matthias Ruete will give a presentation at the ERTMS Conference of RailTech Europe on 26 March in Utrecht, the Netherlands.
 The programme can be found on the event website.